marypiper/bcbio_single_cell_workflow/lessons/01_bcbio_run.md

 		```

 		More information regarding the `bcl2fastq` command and directory structures for other sequencing machines can be found in the [documentation](../docs/bcl2fastq2_guide_15051736_v2.pdf).
+		> **NOTE:** This can sometimes take awhile and is best run as a job submission script.

 4. The output files should be in the `BaseCalls` directory.
 For each file of sequenced reads, there should be four associated FASTQ files (R1-R4) for the inDrops technology.